bob-cd/bob/README.md

 - Environment: Key-Value pair associated with either Steps and/or Pipelines
 - Resource: Things (like source code or artifacts) consumed by Pipelines
 - Artifact: Something produced by a Pipeline
+- Logs: The logs produced from a Pipeline run

 The following services form the core cluster: